Explore chapters

 A significant part of estate planning is deciding how to transfer assets outside of your estate during your lifetime and after death.
 Federal gift and estate taxes in the United States are currently structured such that each citizen is given an amount that they can transfer free of tax, an amount known as the “lifetime exemption”.

-For 2024, the lifetime exemption is $13.61M per person (or $27.22M per married couple), meaning people only pay gift or estate taxes when they transfer more than $13.61M during their life and/or after their death (around the 98th percentile of wealth in the country).
+For 2025, the lifetime exemption is $13.99M per person (or $27.98M per married couple), meaning people only pay gift or estate taxes when they transfer more than $13.99M during their life and/or after their death.

 Married couples are able to share their lifetime exemption.
-Through a concept called “portability,” a surviving spouse can use the remainder of a deceased spouse’s estate tax exemption, effectively making the lifetime exemption for couples $27.22M million under current rules.
+Through a concept called “portability,” a surviving spouse can use the remainder of a deceased spouse’s estate tax exemption, effectively making the lifetime exemption for couples $27.98M (for 2025).

 Lifetime exemption amounts are currently at an all-time high.
 Estate tax exemptions and rules have undergone multiple changes over the last few decades: